Dzeniks/Dzeniks/README.md

 # Hello World!
 I'm Jan 👋

 ## Summary
-I'm a Student at Střední průmyslová škola Brno with a passion for machine learning, deep learning, and backend development.
+I'm a Student at Střední průmyslová škola Brno, Purkyňova with a passion for machine learning, deep learning, and backend development.
 Versatile in roles like Machine learning specialist and Software Developer.
 GitHub showcases hands-on projects, eager to contribute in ML and backend development.

 ## Skills
 - 🚀 Golang, 🔍 C#, ☕ Java, 💻 C++